Proven Impact: 20+ Years, 2,500+ Schools, 1 Million+ Students

 Persistence and patience may be needed to seek, engage and continue with as many options as possible.
 In any referral situation, let the person know you care and want to maintain contact.

-Most people have suicidal thoughts or feelings at some point in their lives; yet less than 2% of all deaths are suicides.
+Most people have suicidal thoughts or feelings at some point in their lives.
 Nearly all suicidal people suffer from conditions that will pass with time or with the assistance of a recovery program.
 There are hundreds of modest steps we can take to improve our response to the suicidal and to make it easier for them to seek help.
 Taking these modest steps can save many lives and reduce a great deal of human suffering.